These rules are updated April 21, 2016 and apply for students accepted autumn 2016 or later.

 If you were accepted to the program with an non-Physics Bachelor's degree, contact the study advisor for specific requirements.

-If you have courses from another university and want to use them in your degree, contact your study adivsor.
+If you have courses from another university and want to use them in your degree, contact your program coordinator or study advisor.